 The introduction of chip credit cards

-The introduction of chip cards is most significant protective step credit card companies have taken in the past decade.
+The introduction of chip cards is the most significant protective step credit card companies have taken in the past decade.
 Chip cards started appearing in the United States back in 2015 as a way to prevent credit card fraud.
-Unlike the magnetic strip used before 2015, the chip creates a unique transaction code each time the card is used.
+Unlike the magnetic strip used before, the chip creates a unique transaction code each time the card is used.
 This makes it a lot more difficult for hackers to steal your information or clone your card.

 Monitoring your account for fraud